Skip to content

 Case Study – 3: Google itself

-Google is always looking for better & faster sorting algorithm.
+Google is always looking for a better & faster sorting algorithm.
 Google was able to sort 1TB size of files stored on Google file system in 68 Seconds with use of Hadoop MapReduce Programs.
-It’s a Google so they are not stopped with 1TB files they have experiment to sort 1PB data in (1000 TB) 6 hours and 2 minutes using 4000 machines.
+It’s a Google so they are not stopped with 1TB files they have an experiment to sort 1PB data in (1000 TB) 6 hours and 2 minutes using 4000 machines.

 What’s Next in Azilen for Hadoop?